rbogast/blessed-rl/README.md

 - **Status Effects**: Temporary conditions like poison or stun in `effects/status_effects.py`
 - **Tile Effects**: Changes to map tiles, such as creating blood splatters in `effects/tile_effects.py`
 - **Implementations**: Specific effect behaviors in `effects/implementations/`

+## Inventory & Items

+The game features a comprehensive item system with various types of equipment and consumables:

+- **Item Factory**: Procedural item generation and configuration in `game/item_factory.py`
+- **Item Data**: Item definitions and properties stored in `data/items.yaml`
+- **Inventory Management**: Full inventory system with pickup, drop, use, and equip functionality
+- **Equipment System**: Weapons, armor, and accessories that modify character stats
+- **Menu System**: Dedicated menus for inventory, equipment, dropping, and using items

+### Item Types

+Items are categorized by type and rarity, with various effects and properties:
+- **Weapons**: Melee and ranged weapons with different damage and accuracy stats
+- **Armor**: Protective gear that reduces incoming damage
+- **Consumables**: Potions, food, and other single-use items
+- **Throwables**: Items that can be thrown as projectiles for ranged combat

+## Skills System

+Character progression through skill development:

+- **Skill Components**: Character skills and progression tracking in `components/skills.py`
+- **Skill System**: Skill advancement and effect application in `systems/skills.py`
+- **Skill-based Combat**: Skills affect combat effectiveness, accuracy, and damage

+## Throwing System

+Advanced ranged combat mechanics:

+- **Throwing Components**: Projectile properties and throwing mechanics in `components/throwing.py`
+- **Throwing System**: Physics-based projectile movement and collision in `systems/throwing.py`
+- **Throwing Menu**: Dedicated interface for selecting and aiming throwable items
+- **Line Drawing**: Trajectory visualization and targeting assistance in `utils/line_drawing.py`

 ## World Generation